phnx/context-mcp/README.md

 ## Future Work

 There are several pending tasks on [TODOs](TASKLIST.md).
-- **scalable database**: currently, we're using SQLite to store MCP data.
+- **scalable database**: currently, I use SQLite to store MCP data.
 It's definitely not ideal.
-We can replace the database functions to use more robust database solution e.g., PostgreSQL or managed database services--only modify `server_database.py`.
+I can replace the database functions to use more robust database solution e.g., PostgreSQL or managed database services--only modify `server_database.py`.
 - **better user authorization**: current simple token-based authentication may neither scale nor support role-based system.
-To achieve these requirements, we can implement IAM system that follows least-privilege principles, so each user or client only has access to the tools and actions they actually need.
+To achieve these requirements, I can implement IAM system that follows least-privilege principles, so each user or client only has access to the tools and actions they actually need.
-- **model performance test**: we use `gpt-4o-mini` for its cost effectiveness.
+- **model performance test**: I use `gpt-4o-mini` for its cost effectiveness.
 It should be tested whether switching to more advanced models worth the costs for this type of tasks.
-We can create semantically difficult dataset and questions to test this out.
+I can create semantically difficult dataset and questions to test this out.

 ## Final Thoughts